-- Incorporate work baskets in your process for better handoffs
+5. Incorporate work baskets in your process for better handoffs

 This can be avoided by creating work baskets in your process, where users can store items that they are currently working on or ‘pause’ their workflow.
 Practical examples of this are ‘Save as Draft’ and ‘Send hyperlink/QR code for this work item to [insert media]’ functions.

-- Think in advance about which parts of processes should run on which devices
+6. Think in advance about which parts of processes should run on which devices

 As mentioned before, different devices have different strengths.
-Creating an insurance claim for instance could require basic input like personal details, date of birth, etc. from a mobile device.
+Creating an insurance claim, for example, could require basic input like personal details, date of birth, etc. from a mobile device.
 Scanning bills could also be done through the camera of a mobile phone.
 However, making annotations on an uploaded bill is part of the process that is done more easily on a device with a larger screen and input by mouse and keyboard, like a desktop.

-- Use responsive app design
+1. Use responsive app design

 Use responsive app design to offer responsive web apps instead.
-These are web applications with similar functionality as native apps from an app store, but run in a web browser, without the need to install it.
+These are web applications with similar functionality as native apps from an app store, but run in a web browser, without required installation.
 The app can determine which type of device it’s running on.
-Leverage this to provide your customers with the graphical user experience and functionality best tailored to the device, context and situation they are in, without the need to install new apps.
+Leverage this to provide your customers with the graphical user experience and functionality best tailored to the device, context, and situation they are in, without the need to install new apps.

-- Maintain visual consistency throughout devices
+2. Maintain visual consistency throughout devices

-- Determine device information priorities
+3. Determine device information priorities

-Smaller screens have less room for UI elements, like headers, images and text blocks.
+Smaller screens have less room for UI elements, like headers, images, and text blocks.
 Therefore, it’s important to prioritize information that is shown on screen by adding or omitting elements according to the available screen resolution and screen estate.

-- Integrate your systems to maintain consistent customer data
+1. Integrate your systems to maintain consistent customer data

 Integrate your back-end systems and let them synchronize data on the fly.
 When you engage a customer, make sure you have all the up-to-date information and data from previous contact moments at hand so the customer experiences consistency throughout his/her journey.

-- Make use of smart digital helpers
+2. Make use of smart digital helpers

 Leverage smart concepts like smart recommendations by intelligent chatbots, next best action prediction based on Big Data analysis or IoT data, Artificial Intelligence (i.e. recognize current customer emotion based on chatbot input) to increase customer engagement and serve them in the best way possible.

-- Optimize loading times
+3. Optimize loading times